YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ## Conditional Neural Process (CNP)

-The main idea of the Conditional Neural Process (CNP) {cite}`garnelo2018conditional` is to enforce permutation invariance of the encoder by first _locally_ encoding each input-output pair in $\mathcal{C}$, and then _aggregating_ the encodings into a global representation, $R$,  of the context set using a commutative operation.
+The main idea of the Conditional Neural Process (CNP) {cite}`garnelo2018conditional` is to enforce permutation invariance of the encoder by first _locally_ encoding each context input-output pair into $R^{(c)}$, and then _aggregating_ the local encodings into a global representation, $R$,  of the context set using a commutative operation.
 Specifically, the local encoder is a feedforward multi-layer perceptron (MLP), while the aggregator is a mean pooling.
 The decoder is simply an MLP that takes as input the concatenation of the representation and the target input, $[R; x^{(t)}]$, and outputs a predictive mean $\mu^{(t)}$ and variance $\sigma^{2(t)}$.